![]() |

 Kansas energy resources

 Trends in Kansas power plants and electricity generation mirror those of the United States overall.
-For the most recent decade, the number of coal-fired power plants has declined by more than half, and nuclear has fallen by 15%.
-On the other hand, natural-gas power plants have increased by 15%.
-Smaller changes are noted for petroleum and hydroelectric power plants.
-Renewable-energy power plants (solar and wind) have increased phenomenally, expanding more than four-fold.
+For the most recent decade, the number of coal-fired power plants has declined by more than half, and nuclear has fallen by 18%.
+On the other hand, natural-gas power plants have increased by 23%.
+Small changes are noted for petroleum and hydroelectric power plants.
+Renewable-energy power plants (solar and wind) have increased phenomenally, expanding more than three-fold.

 by main energy resourcesYear Coal Petro-